-Payment under this condition is limited to 10% of the Sum Assured under this policy subject to a \$\$25,000 maximum sum payable.
-This benefit is payable once only and shall be deducted from the amount of this Contract, thereby reducing the amount of the Sum Assured which may be payable herein.
+Payment under this condition is limited to 10% of the death benefit under this policy and eXTRA multiplier rider (if applicable) subject to a \$\$25,000 maximum sum payable per policy.
+This benefit is payable once only and shall be deducted from the amount of this Contract, thereby reducing the amount of the death benefit which may be payable herein.